-With volcanic rocks like Scoria being so popular as a vivarium rock, it’s only a matter of time before you run across the word Basalt… You might even be considering the particular type of stone for an up coming project.
-Rest assure, this article will cover Basalt Rocks in detail and go further into depth as to why an aquarium enthusiast should consider using it in an enclosure.
+With volcanic rocks like Scoria being so popular as a vivarium rock, it’s only a matter of time before you run across the word Basalt… You might even be considering a particular type of stone for an upcoming project.
+Rest assured, this article will cover Basalt Rocks in detail and go further into depth as to why an aquarium enthusiast should consider using it in an enclosure.

 Traditional Name: Basalt

 Common Names: Lava Rock, Basalt Rock